 - Sprinkled with whatever chocolate bits I could lay my hands on.

-I’m also entering this into Emily’s Recipe of the Week over at A Mummy Too.
+I’m sending this tiramisu cake off to Javelin Warrior for his Made with Love Mondays.
+And I’m also entering it into Emily’s Recipe of the Week over at A Mummy Too.